noldus/EthoVision-JavaScriptCustomAnalysis/README.md

 Types of variables

 Single-subject: These scripts process the data of focal subjects.
 You can use them with single-subject trials but also with multi-subject trials.
-In the latter case each subjects is processed separately.
+In the latter case each subject is processed separately.

 Multi-subject: These scripts analyze interactions between subjects, or produce arena-level results (e.g. when counting subjects).